dubsygg/linux-docs/burn-winusb-linux/README.md

 ## 4. Test the boot media
 - Take the USB drive and plug into the PC for which you want to load Windows OS
 - Power on the PC and begin repeatedly pressing the boot menu hotkey (will typically be either Esc, Del, F2 or F12 on most systems; consult your PC's documentation)
-- If all of the abovge steps were followed, you should see as Windows logo and the spinning circle of dots indicating boot into the "WinPE" (Windows Preboot Environment)
+- If all of the above steps were followed, you should see as Windows logo and the spinning circle of dots indicating boot into the "WinPE" (Windows Preboot Environment)

 ## 5. Disclaimers (WIP)